House Panel Questions Eavesdropping Program

 BLOCK: It's a very small number considering that there are billions of transactions every day.
 So, we look at it in...

 SHAPIRO: Well, would it be asking too much for this committee all cleared for top secret to be given a briefing on it?

 SHAPIRO: We have to know.

 SHAPIRO: Democrats are also worried that the temporary law's broad wording lets the president search Americans' homes and open their mail without a warrant.

 T: If we're writing a new law anyway, why not explicitly say that mail and property searches are not allowed without a court order?

 SHAPIRO: Those things that you don't think you're authorized to do and aren't seeking authorization to do, we specifically and affirmably indicate, clearly you can't do.

 SHAPIRO: The Justice Department's Ken Weinstein was noncommittal.

-Mr. WEINSTEIN: Perfectly happy to engage with you on that that process, and I Guess I would just say...
+BLOCK: Perfectly happy to engage with you on that process, and I guess I would just say...

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.